kuzzleio/documentation/src/sdk-reference/index/m-delete/mDelete.js.md

 ## Resolve

-Resolves to an `Array` of strings containing the list of indexes names present in Kuzzle
+Resolves to an `Array` of strings containing the list of indexes names successfully deleted.

 ## Usage